 While the altitude didn’t affect her so much because she spent some time in Cusco, Liz recommends that you take it easy your first day in order to acclimate.
 One way to do this is to take a mini day trek.
-Liz and her sister hiked to Lago 69, a beautiful glacial lake tucked away in the mountains.
+Liz and her sister hiked to Laguna 69, a beautiful glacial lake tucked away in the mountains.
 She says you don’t need a guide and it is a relatively easy trek for newbie trekkers.

 Be prepared for the rainy season